Allchorne3/NewSassTemplate/README.md

 ### **Using GITHUB**
-If using GitHub as version control then you will want to use a .gitignore file and write "node_modules" inside, without the quote marks.
+If using GitHub as version control then you will want to create a ".gitignore" file in the root directory and write "node_modules" inside, without the quote marks.

 If you download this project to another computer then you will not have the "node_modules" folder included so this is where you start the project with "npm install" to download the "node_modules" folder.